Black Gives Way to Blue: Background

+The band's original run and aftermath

 In the early 1990s, the American rock band Alice in Chains rose to prominence amidst a wave of interest in grunge music.
 Their debut album, Facelift (1990), was certified gold in the United States before peers such as Nirvana, Pearl Jam, and Soundgarden were even known to the general public.
 They followed with Dirt (1992), which brought the band worldwide popularity.
 Frontman Layne Staley developed a heroin addiction over that time which continually hampered the band's ability to perform live; eventually, this led to the band completely ceasing performances after their third studio album, a self-titled album released in 1995.
 Although several new songs were recorded for a greatest hits compilation titled Nothing Safe: Best of the Box in 1998, the band's future remained uncertain.
-In 2002, Layne Staley was found dead of a drug overdose, and the band effectively ceased to exist.
+In 2002, Layne Staley was found dead from a drug overdose, and the band effectively ceased to exist.

+The remaining members of Alice in Chains decided to pursue their own projects.
+Guitarist Jerry Cantrell was already focused on his second solo album, Degradation Trip (2002), and toured with members of Comes with the Fall to support it.
+Drummer Sean Kinney and former Queensrÿche guitarist Chris DeGarmo formed the band Spys4Darwin, releasing the EP Microfish.
+Bassist Mike Inez was considered as a possible replacement for Metallica's Jason Newsted, who had departed that band in 2001, but the vacant position eventually went to Robert Trujillo, and Inez instead joined the rock band Heart.
+In 2004, Sony BMG terminated the band's 15-year-old contract with Columbia Records, citing that the band had ceased performing as Alice in Chains.